rhondusmithwick/Slogo-IDE/DESIGN.md

 }
 ```
-  * When the frontend (or rather the class that facilitates contact between the frontend and backend) is
+  * When the View (or perhaps the class that facilitates contact between the View and Model) is
   ready to do a command, it calls the execute method on the turtle.
 One example command is:
 ```java
 public class Forward extends TurtleCommand {